 -The casting for their adult version is goooood.
 Especially with Lee Beom-soo as adult David Lee.
 The resemblance is uncanny.
 And of course, special credit also goes to the rest of the adult cast: Park Yong-woo, Park Hae-joon, and Kim Ji-ho.

--Park Jung-min is a delightful addition to this movie.
+-Park Jeong-min is a delightful addition to this movie.
 I’ll really recommend watching his movie with Kim Go-eun, Sunset in My Hometown.

 -The music is nicely interwoven in this film.
 Listen to Kim So-hyun’s version of the classic song, Violet Fragnance: